By Marika Sboros

 - Pharmaceutical companies unduly influence doctors.

-Collins has said doctors are dangerously misleading and misinforming the public about risks versus benefits of statins.
+Collins is unrepentant and believes that doctors are dangerously misleading and misinforming the public about risks versus benefits of statins.
 He believes this creates potential for “large numbers of unnecessary deaths from heart attacks and strokes”.

 The researchers give the pharmacological mechanisms behind which statins can do this.
-To my mind, they are relatively restrained in their conclusions.
+They appear relatively restrained in their conclusions.
 They say the pervasive use of statins may paradoxically aggravate the epidemic of atherosclerosis and heart failure worldwide.
-They propose a critical re-evaluation of current treatment guidelines.
+And they propose a critical re-evaluation of current treatment guidelines.

-There appears to be consensus that the diabetes risk is real.
+There appears to be consensus that the diabetes risk is real but minor and not enough to offset benefits.
 However, some experts say most side effects are minor and occur only in one in 1000 people.
 UK research published in the European Journal of Preventive Cardiology in 2014, supports this.
 It concludes that few common side effects were genuinely related to taking the drugs, compared with placebo.

-Other experts say researchers under-report side effects and the incidence is at least 20%.
+Other experts say that researchers under-report side effects and the incidence is at least 20%.

 The Parkinson’s link is concerning.
 It comes in US research over 20 years, involving nearly 16,000 people, suggesting that cholesterol plays a vital role in protecting the brain and nervous system.
 The researchers have based their analysis on a fairly small number of cases.
 However, lead author Dr Xeumei Huang says in a release, the preliminary data suggest statins do not protect against Parkinson’s disease.